DolorHunter/W3Notepad/computerarchitecture/chep6.md

   * Yes: stall the instruction/pipeline
   * No: no need to stall… no flow dependence
 * Advantage:
-  * No need to stall on anti and output dependences
+  * No need to stall on anti and output dependencies
 * Disadvantage:
   * Logic is more complex than a scoreboard
   * Logic becomes more complex as we make the pipeline deeper and wider \(`think superscalar execution`\)